10DLC Campaign Form Help

 Disclaimer:

 10DLC campaigns are a mandatory industry-wide requirement established by mobile carriers to regulate business messaging and protect consumers from spam and fraudulent messages.
 These regulations are not unique to Talkroute; they apply to any business that uses 10-digit phone numbers to send text messages to customers.
-These changes will be enforced as soon as September 30, 2024.

 There are no use cases that are exempt from these regulations.
-This includes marketing and non-marketing messages, appointment reminders, and conversational messaging.

 Intro

-Before we get started, It's important to know the key requirements for 10DLC registration:
+Welcome to Talkroute’s guide on our 10DLC campaign registration form.
+Before we get started, It's important to know the key requirements for 10DLC registration.
+Here is a breif overview of what is needed:

 Carriers are requiring that all 10DLC A2P (application to person) phone numbers be registered with the campaign registry.
 All Talkroute phone numbers are considered AP2 , therefore requiring registration.
 The 10DLC registration requirements are for any kind of business text messages, whether they are marketing text messages or individual conversational messages.
 Essentially any messages that are sent or replied to using local Talkroute phone numbers will be impacted by this change.